Classic Banana Bread With Chocolate Chips

-- In bowl, sift together flour, baking powder, salt and baking soda.
+- In a bowl, sift together flour, baking powder, salt, and baking soda.

-- In third bowl (large), cream butter and sugar together until light and fluffy (approx two mins).
+- In a third bowl (large), cream butter and sugar together until light and fluffy (approximately 2 minutes).

-- Add eggs to butter and sugar and beat thoroughly (approx two mins).
+- Add eggs to butter and sugar and beat thoroughly (approximately 2 minutes).